gabherondale/bot/README.md

 This quits the bot.

-## Chapter 4 Inputting Course Indexes and Finding Common Free Time
+## Chapter 4 Inputting Course Indexes
 > [Back to contents](#contents)